 Tips for Safely Running or Biking in the Dark

-Safe Routes to Schools
+Safe Routes to Schools (SRTS)

 “Newton Safe Routes to School (SRTS) works to promote walking, biking, and taking the bus to school through encouragement, education, infrastructure improvements, and safety enforcement.
-Our goal is to create a healthy community for everyone.”
-Click HERE for more information.
+Our goal is to create a healthy community for everyone….
+Safe Routes to School is a tool to help communities protect children and prevent tragedies.
+With limited funds available to address

-Bicycling Classes in Newton Massachusetts
+Bicycling Classes in Newton

 As a member of Bike Newton, you’ll find out when these classes and clinics are being held locally.